Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Methodology

 \end{itemize}

-All networks are trained using the Stochastic Gradient Descent (SGD) optimizer with Cross-Entropy Loss, zero momentum, and decreasing learning rate.
-A batch size of 128 is employed, and no explicit data augmentation or dropout techniques are utilized in our experimental setup.
-Utilizing a sequence of models trained using a uniform training scheme showcases the double descent phenomenon across different models.
-We refer our reader to Appendix \ref{app:A} for further information regarding our experiment setup and scaling of model parameterization with layer width k.
+We describe the experiment setup and hyper-parameters we used in training all neural architectures below.
+All networks are trained using the Stochastic Gradient Descent (SGD) optimizer with zero momentum and Cross-entropy Loss for evaluation.
+A separate learning rate scheme is employed for different models: $lr = \frac {0.05} {\sqrt{1 + [epoch / 50]}}$ for FCNNs and $lr = \frac {0.05} {\sqrt{1 + [epoch * 10]}}$ for CNNs and ResNet18s.
+For every model, the learning rate starts with an initial value of 0.05 and updates every 50 epochs.
+A batch size of 128 is employed, and no explicit data augmentation or regularization techniques (including dropouts or pruning) are utilized in our experimental setup.
+Utilizing a sequence of models trained under a uniform training scheme showcases the double descent phenomenon across different models.